 Recently, Patagonia co-founder transferred his ownership to a trust that will combat climate change and protect undeveloped land around the globe.
 Patagonia recognized what was important to their target demographics, and put rubber to the road.

 “One of the things that we’re really focused on … is aiding and educating civil society to be more able to make a positive environmental impact.”
 Alex Weller, Director of Marketing at Patagonia Europe (from Brand The Change interview)

 They’re outright aggressive with their environmental activism and great about telling the stories surrounding the brand’s actions.
-A look in Quid Social shows social media users talking about ecological issues relative to the brand.
+A look shows social media users talking about ecological issues relative to the brand.
 Isolating environmental keywords from the narrative on a bar chart colored by sentiment shows us whether these conversations are healthy.
 Sentiment plays an active role in how consumers perceive your brand and whether or not they’ll choose to purchase from you, so brands should always count sentiment.

 In any case, revisiting your mission statement isn’t a pie-in-the-sky endeavor.
 It still represents who you are as a brand.
 But showing that you’re paying attention goes a long way.
 Putting actions behind your words is the icing on the cake in the consumer’s mind.